Memphis to New Orleans

 Included meals are denoted: Breakfast: B, Lunch: L, Dinner: D

-We enjoy our stay at our pre-cruise hotel.
-The evening is ours to get self-acquainted with this city's famed eateries, unique shops and lively entertainment.
+We’ll enjoy an over-night stay at the pre-cruise hotel.
+The evening is ours to get acquainted with this city's famed eateries, unique shops and lively entertainment.

 DAY 2 D